On this page

 Admin role

-The Administrator (Admin) role is the only default role that doesn’t support updating permissions.
-If you require administrators to carry different permissions in your org, create a new role to reflect those permissions.
+The Administrator (Admin) role is the only default role that doesn't support permission updates.
+If administrators require different permissions in your org, create a new role to reflect those permissions.

-• Specialized teams, for example Growth Engineering or Data Governance, can have finely scoped permissions.
+• Specialized teams, such as Growth Engineering or Data Governance, can have finely scoped permissions.

-• Hybrid roles created for employees who straddle functions.
-For example, a product manager who is also in charge of creating official dashboards and metrics.
+• Hybrid roles created for employees who work across functions.
+For example, a product manager may also create official dashboards and metrics.

-This flexibility enables your organization to follow the security best practice of providing the least amount of access that enables users to complete their work.
+This flexibility enables your organization to follow the security best practice of providing the least access users need to complete their work.

 Admin-only permissions